Mosaic Ranks #97 on the 2024 Deloitte Technology Fast 500™!

 A company’s investors and creditors will pay attention to accounts payable turnover because it shows how often the business pays off debt.
 This gives a clear view of how well the company is managing its money.
 If the company’s AP turnover is too infrequent, creditors may opt not to extend credit to the business.

 AP aging comes into play here, too, since it digs deeper into accounts payable and how any outstanding debt could affect future financials.
 An AP aging report allows you to organize the total amount due into 30-day “buckets”, so you can track payments that are due and payments that are overdue.
 If your AP turnover isn’t high enough, you’ll see how that lower ratio affects your ongoing debt.
-Startups are particularly reliant on AP aging reports for startup cash flow accountability and runway planning.
+Startups are particularly reliant on AP aging reports for startup cash flow forecasting and runway planning.

 How to Improve Your AP Turnover Ratio